widberg/fmtk/README.md

 * File aliasing
 * Easy to install for inexperienced users

+## Installing (For Users and Mod Developers)

+1. Download the latest release from the [releases page](https://github.com/widberg/fmtk/releases)
+2. Unzip the release into the root FUEL directory
+3. Verify that `fmtk.exe`, `fmtkdll.dll`, `secudll.dll`, and `FUEL.exe` are all in the same directory
+4. Run `fmtk.exe`

 ## Discord

 Join the [Unofficial FUEL Discord](https://discord.gg/8uJVY9mWZT) for general FUEL discussion and FMTK support.